+This Cert 3 level course HLT37315 Certificate III in Health Administration is delivered in Parramatta.
 This qualification reflects the role of administrative workers in the health industry.
 These workers follow known routines and procedures, taking responsibility for their own work under general supervision.
 They combine communication, customer service and technical skills, and use discretion and judgment to adapt and transfer their skills to different situations.

 - Admissions Clerk